 ATTENTION: the procedure for dropping off food waste has changed.
 Please follow the steps listed below.

-1. Empty the your food scraps into one of silver/metal garbage cans cans.
+1. Empty your food scraps into one of the silver metal garbage cans.
 DO NOT LEAVE PLASTIC BAGS IN THE CANS.

-2. Cover your food scraps with the sawdust or leaves provided.
+3. Cover your food scraps with the sawdust provided.

 Remember, NEVER put anything in the big wooden/chicken wire compost bins yourself!
 We keep records of how much food waste we divert from the waste stream so please leave your scraps to be weighed before they are added to one of the bins.

 Unsure of what can or can’t be composted?

 rice, pasta, bread, cereal, etc.